-$$\hat{I}(\bar{g}(\theta)) = K[\bar{g}(\theta)]'\hat{I}(\theta)K[\bar{g}(\theta)]$$
+$$\hat{I}{}(\bar{g}(\theta)) = K[\bar{g}(\theta)]'\hat{I}(\theta) K[\bar{g}(\theta)].$$

-Therefore, by virtue of equation (5.3), the continuously updated GMM (CUP-GMM) objective function and the statistic $\bar{D}$ are invariant to affine transformation of $f_t$ i.e., they are not affected by the form of normalization employed.
-The model is estimated using the observed returns on 5 stocks [Weis Markets (WMK), Unisys Corporation (UIS), Orbital Sciences Corporation (ORB), Mattel (MAT) and Abaxis (ABAX), and the three factors Rm-Rf [return of the market portfolio (Rm) minus the risk-free return (Rf), SMB [Small (market capitalization) Minus Big] and HMB [High (book-to-market ratio) Minus Low] from the Fama-French data set over the period from January 5th, 1993 - March 16th, 1993.
+Therefore, by virtue of equation (5.3), CUP-GMM objective function and the statistic \overline{D} are invariant to affine transformation of f_t i.e., they are not affected by the form of normalization employed.
+The model is estimated using the observed returns on 5 stocks: "WMK", "UIS", "ORB", "MAT" and "ABAX" and the three factors Rm-Rf, SMB and HML from the Fama-French data set over the period from January 5th, 1993 - March 16th, 1993.
 All calculations were carried out in R Version 3.0.2 (R Development Core Team (2013)) using the package gmm developed by Pierre Chaussé [Chaussé (2010)].
 The data we use are readily available in the Finance data set contained in gmm.
 The estimation methods are two-step GMM and CUP-GMM with covariance matrix estimated with Bartlett and Quadratic Spectral (QS) kernels.
 Table 3 reports the values of J statistic for testing the validity of the restrictions (7.4).
 For the two-step GMM, it is clear that the values of test statistics differ greatly across the normalizations, and are sensitive to the choice of kernels.
 Furthermore, the test rejects the null of correct specification under Normalization 2 with QS kernel, but the conclusion is reversed under Normalization 1.
 In the case of CUP-GMM with Bartlett kernel, though there is a small incongruity in the values of test statistics (possibly due to an optimization error), the model is not rejected under both normalizations.
 The difference between test statistics under the CUP-GMM with QS kernel may be attributed to the non-invariance of the objective function with QS kernel.
 The main message of this exercise is that procedures based on non-invariant test statistics can be quite sensitive to the identifying restrictions employed and may result in conflicting conclusions.
-For a thorough discussion on the effect of normalizations on estimation and inferences, we refer the reader to Hamilton, Waggoner and Zha (2007).
+For a thorough discussion on the effect of normalizations on estimation and inferences, we refer the reader to Hamilton et al. (2007).

-8. Conclusion
+8. CONCLUSION